abingham/emacs-ycmd/README.md

 `flycheck-ycmd.el` allows you to use `ycmd` as a backend for `flycheck`.
 With this enabled, whenever `ycmd` parses a file the results will be passed to `flycheck` for display.
-This is a really nice way to quick feedback on problems in your code.
+This is a really nice way to get quick feedback on problems in your code.

 The simple way to enable `flycheck` integration is to use `flycheck-ycmd-setup`: